 You want to work with two-three pumps at a time.

 As you work up your leg and arms, avoid your knee and elbow until there is very little product left on the mitt, then apply to those areas.
-This helps make sure they blend evenly.
+This will ensure an even application.

-When you’re done, throw on a loose fitting dress – and skip a bra for a few hours.
+When you finish the process, throw on a loose-fitting dress – and skip a bra for a few hours.
 I keep an old tank dress from when I was pregnant on hand just for this.

 Our readership inspires all of our posts and is not sponsored or paid for by brands or retailers.